NeLLi-team/gvclass/docs/index.md

 !!! note "Versions on this branch"

-    Software 2.0.0, database bundle v1.7.1.
+    Software 2.0.0.
+The repo-local `resources/` tree is database `DB_VERSION` v2.0.0. `pixi run setup-db` still downloads the public v1.7.1 archive until a v2.0.0 tarball and checksum are published.
 Downloads and changelogs are on the [GitHub Releases](https://github.com/NeLLi-team/gvclass/releases) page.

 ## Citation, license, contact